dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ###Android Studio
 (1) Start a new Android Studio Project.
 Give the application any name you like.
 Hit 'next' until you reach the 'Customize the Activity' page, where you should name your activity 'FPVActivity'.
 The layout name should automatically fill out with 'activity_fpv'.
 Press 'Finish'.

 (2) Unzip the SDK package downloaded from the DJI website.
-Go to File -> New -> Import Module, and find the DJI-SDK-LIB folder location in the 'Source Directory' field (Android Studio\DJI-SDK-Android-V2.1.0\Lib\DJI-SDK-LIB).
+Go to File -> New -> Import Module.
+In the 'Source Directory' field, find the DJI-SDK-LIB folder location (Android Studio\DJI-SDK-Android-V2.1.0\Lib\DJI-SDK-LIB).
 Press Finish.

 *Note: The folder 'Android Studio' is found in the SDK package downloaded from the DJI website.
-The library used in the demo project code is from the 'Eclipse' folder in the same SDK package, so if you are working in Android Studio make sure that you are using the correct library.
+The library used in the demo project code is from the 'Eclipse' folder in the same SDK package, so if you are working in Android Studio make sure that you are using the correct library from the 'Android Studio' folder.
 For your convenience the SDK package download link is reproduced here <http://dev.dji.com/cn/products/sdk/mobile-sdk/downloads>*
 ![importModule](https://raw.githubusercontent.com/alexanderwangus/Mobile-SDK-Tutorial/master/Android-FPVDemo/en/images/importModuleScreenshot.png)
-Next, right click on 'app' in the file directly on the left, and click 'Open Module Settings".
+Next, right click on the 'app' module in the file directory to the left, and click 'Open Module Settings".
 Navigate to the 'Dependencies' tab.
 Press the green plus sign, click 'Module Dependency', and select ':DJI-SDK-LIB'.
 Press 'OK' to confirm.
 After Gradle finishes rebuilding, you're environment will be ready!

 ![addDependency](https://raw.githubusercontent.com/alexanderwangus/Mobile-SDK-Tutorial/master/Android-FPVDemo/en/images/addDependencyScreenshot.png)

 ### 3.Activating your App

 (1) Register for an account at <http://dev.dji.com>.
 Once registered, click on your name in the upper right corner.
 Click on 'Mobile SDK', then 'Create APP' and fill out the creation form.
-Note that to fill out the 'Identification Code' field, type in your project's package name.
+Type in your project's package name in the 'Identification Code' field.

 (2) Activate the SDK: